 However, it is indeed true: scientists are calling for a ban on glitter.
 Why?
 Most glitter is microplastic – fragments of plastic less than 5mm in length.
 This microplastic can easily be swallowed by marine life, proving fatal to them, and could potentially enter the food chain.

 More worryingly, in the same article it goes on to say that “most glitter is made of aluminium and a plastic called PET… PET can break down to release chemicals that disrupt hormones in the bodies of animals and humans“.
-This is not good, so a ban on glitter, much like the ban on microbeads for the same reasons, would be very welcome.
+This is not good.
+Therefore a ban on glitter, much like the ban on microbeads for the same reasons, would be very welcome.

 This ban would mean a world without glitter.
 Some nurseries are substituting glitter for lentils or rice for use in craft projects as an eco-friendly alternative.
 However, it’s not quite the same, is it?
 And sticking lentils to your face at festivals may not produce the desired effect, and may cause people to give you a wide berth!

 If you can’t live in a world without glitter, but don’t want to damage the environment then fear not.
 The future is not lentil based because I have found six eco-friendly glitter alternatives for all your glitter-based cosmetic and crafting needs:

 Eco-Friendly Alternatives to Glitter

-Bristol based EcoStarDust, whose clever slogan is “glitter without the litter”, sell biodegradable glitter in all the colours, and when I say all the colours I mean all the colours, in varying sizes from chunky through to fine.
-The glitter is made from plant cellulose, and is reasonably priced at £3.50 a pot.
+Bristol-based EcoStarDust, whose clever slogan is “glitter without the litter”, sells biodegradable glitter in all the colours.
+And when I say all the colours I mean all the colours, in varying sizes from chunky through to fine.
+Their eco-friendly glitter alternative is made from plant cellulose and is reasonably priced at £3.50 a pot.
 Delivery is free when you spend over £10 and 10% of profits are donated to environmental projects.

 Eco Glitter Fun

-Eco Glitter Fun sell biodegradable, cruelty free and vegan glitter from £3.50 a pot, again in all the colours and sizes you could possibly need.
-Their glitter is made from a certified compostable film that will biodegrade in soil, compost or a waste water/ocean environment,
+Eco Glitter Fun sells biodegradable, cruelty-free, and vegan glitter from £3.50 a pot, again in all the colours and sizes you could possibly need.
+Their glitter is made from a certified compostable film that will biodegrade in soil, compost, or a wastewater/ocean environment.